-Grantees and the Commonwealth are required to provide written notification to the other about various issues.
+Grantees and the Commonwealth are required to provide written notification to the other party about various issues.
 The notification requirements appear in the Grant Documents.

-It's very important that Grantees provide written notification where required.
+It's very important that the Grantee provides written notification when required.
 This is because failing to provide a written notice can be a breach of the Agreement (and certain breaches allow the Commonwealth to terminate the Agreement - see above).